CorentinTh/enclosed/CONTRIBUTING.md

 We use **[Conventional Commits](https://www.conventionalcommits.org/)** to keep commit messages consistent and meaningful.
 Please follow these guidelines when writing commit messages.
 While you can structure commits however you like, PRs will be squashed on merge.

+## i18n

+### Adding a New Language

+To contribute to the translation of the app, you can add a new language file in the [`packages/app-client/src/locales`](./packages/app-client/src/locales) directory.
+The file should be named according to the language code (e.g., `fr.json` for French).
+You can then add the new language to the `locales` array in the [`packages/app-client/src/modules/i18n/i18n.provider.tsx`](./packages/app-client/src/modules/i18n/i18n.provider.tsx) file.

+### Updating an Existing Language

+If you want to update an existing language file, you can do so directly in the corresponding JSON file in the [`packages/app-client/src/locales`](./packages/app-client/src/locales) directory.

 ## Development Setup

 ### Local Environment Setup